alexanderblinn/mastr_api/README.md

 To use this class, you must first register as a Webdienstnutzer/Marktakteur on the Marktstammdatenregister website:
     https://test.marktstammdatenregister.de/MaStR

 Once you have registered, you will receive a _marktakteurMastrNummer_ and an _apiKey_, which you can use to access the API.
-To do this, you need to create a new `config.json` file in `./src/` and save both strings, as shown below.
+To do this, you need to create a new `config.json` file in `./src/` and save both strings as shown below.

 ```json
 {